-Don’t risk the dog getting excited and knocking plastic pieces on the floor - play these amazing board games inside your iOS device instead.
+Don't risk the dog getting excited and knocking plastic pieces on the floor - play these amazing board and card games inside your iOS device instead.

 Agricola is light on conflict (although not devoid of it) and heavy on strategy.
 It's a board game about farming.
 Wake up at the back, because - despite that unthrilling description - Agricola is a bulletproof modern classic: a finely tuned killer of a game that will drag you in and never let go.

 It's a worker placement: each member of your family gets to perform one action each turn, whether that is collecting a resource (wood, stone, livestock), building or renovating a room, putting up fences, ploughing or sowing the fields or (look away, grandma) 'family growth'.
 But the various actions can each be performed only once per turn - hence the worry that an opponent will jump in ahead of you and grab whatever you need.